Dani-24/Minigame/README.md

 ## Key Features

+* Is a solo player game.
+* You have free move.
-You are a turtle, and you can swim like a turtle... and you can shoot bubbles to a jellyfish
+* You can shoot infinity bubbles as a bullet.
+* The enemy is the jellyfish

 ## Controls

-* Move: Up, Down, Left and Rigth arrows
+* Move: Up, Down, Left and Rigth arrows.

-* Shoot: Space bar
+* Shoot: Space bar.

-* Exit game: Esc
+* Exit game: Esc.

 ## Developers